 - Basis for data protection (personal or sensitive information)

 - Categories of the individuals involved (customers, patients, etc.)

 - Categories of recipients (especially international third-party vendors)

 California Consumer Privacy Act (CCPA)

-This new regulation, launched on January 1, 2020, brings the key data privacy concepts of Europe’s GDPR onto American shores — specifically to California residents.
+This regulation, taking effect on July 1, 2023, brings the key data privacy concepts of Europe’s GDPR onto American shores — specifically to California residents.
 It requires businesses that interact with California residents to adhere to a new set of obligations around consumer rights related to personal data that is collected, processed, or sold by companies that are covered by the law.
 The obligations include:

 - Giving citizens the right to request information about what types of data a company has collected, the purpose of collecting it, and the names of companies to whom the data was sold.

 - The right to opt-out of data collection or sale.

 - The right to request deletion of personal data.